 Another major factor contributing to the burden of care associated with SMDs is the financial strain that these conditions may impose on both patients and their families.
-Gauthier et al., in their study to examine the economic impact of major depression. found that the total costs of caring for these patients were more than 50% higher than other [23].
-Zarei Shabkhaneh's patients study conducted on schizophrenia high highlighted the costs of cares associated with this disorder, stressing the need for identifying factors that may accelerate the disease relapse [113].
-Dalgard (2008) found that families of patients with SMDs incur higher direct and indirect costs, such as health care services, education, regular visits to medical centers, transportation, and daily necessities. compared to families of other patients [25]. sometimes Economic pressures can discourage families from pursuing treatment or continuing care, as reported by Saber et al.(2023) thus, they argue that comprehensive providing insurance coverage for these patients would greatly reduce their financial concerns, burden of illness and also help them to prevent disease relapse [114].
-SMDs significantly increase the health care needs of patients, not only for psychiatric care but also for other medical needs, and if they are not met, they will lead to higher hospitalization rates, a greater risk of chronic illness, caregiver and treatment stress. costs.
-Frequent disease relapse and the need for constant care result in the loss of workforce, lower government revenue and reduced productivity, and increase unemployment. and Kassaw Agenagnew (2020) stated that by 2030, the global economic cost of mental health issues could reach to \$16 trillion, making it a priority for global health organizations all over the world [24].
-Kadakia et al. (2022) also noted the estimated excess economic that burden of schizophrenia in the US in 2019 was \$343.2 billion, including \$251.9 billion in indirect costs (73.4%), \$62.3 billion in direct health care costs (18.2%), and \$35.0 billion in direct non-health care costs (10.2%) [115].
+Gauthier et al., in their study to examine the impact of economic major depression, found that the total costs of caring for these patients were more than 50% higher than other patients [23].
+Zarei Shabkhaneh's study conducted on schizophrenia highlighted the high costs of associated with this disorder, stressing the need for identifying factors that may accelerate the disease relapse [113].
+Dalgard (2008) found that families patients with SMDs incur higher direct and indirect costs, such as health care services, education, regular visits to medical centers, transportation, and daily necessities, compared to families of other patients [25].
+Economic sometimes pressures can discourage families from pursuing treatment or continuing care, as reported by Saber et al.(2023) thus, they argue that providing comprehensive insurance coverage for these patients would greatly reduce their financial concerns, burden of illness and also help them to prevent disease relapse [114].
+SMDs significantly increase the health care needs of patients, not only for psychiatric care but also for other medical needs, and if they are not met, they will lead to higher hospitalization rates, a greater risk of chronic illness, caregiver stress, and treatment costs.
+Frequent disease relapse and the need for constant result in the loss care workforce, lower government revenue and reduced productivity, and increase unemployment.
+Agenagnew and Kassaw (2020) stated that by 2030, the global economic cost of mental health issues could reach to \$16 trillion, making it a priority for global health organizations all over the world [24].
+Kadakia et al. (2022) also noted the estimated excess economic burden of schizophrenia in the US in 2019 \$343.2 billion, including was

+\$251.9 billion in indirect costs (73.4%), \$62.3 billion in direct health care costs (18.2%), and \$35.0 billion in direct non-health care costs (10.2%) [115].
 Therefore, it is essential to design and develop care programs for patients with SMDs through the collaboration of health care teams and government agencies in order to promote effective reintegration of these patients into society.
-Ensuring the continuous treatment follow-up and programs helps to mitigate the long-term financial and social costs disability, of which could otherwise place an even greater burden on governments.
+Ensuring the continuous treatment and follow-up programs helps to mitigate the long-term and social costs of financial disability, which could otherwise place even greater burden on governments.

-identified This literature review also stigma and social isolation as significant challenges of care in individuals with SMDs.
-Stigma affects the process of patient in public care two ways, stigma surrounding mental illness and self-stigma among patients and caregivers.
+This literature review also identified stigma and social isolation as significant challenges of care in individuals with SMDs.
+Stigma affects the process of patient in two ways, public care stigma surrounding mental illness and self-stigma among patients and caregivers.
 Stigma may be imposed on patients and their families by society or can originate from within patients or families.
 Studies by Adebiyi et al. (2018) [2] and Agenagnew and Kassaw (2020) [24] indicate that patients with SMDs frequently experience frustration due to the negative social attitudes and criticism of caregivers and family members.
-This frustration often leads to self-imposed isolation, resistance to seek medical help, and nonadherence to treatment and Knowledge of Nursing Journal.Autum 2023,1(3)
+This frustration often leads to self-imposed isolation, resistance to seek medical help, nonadherence to and treatment and Knowledge of Nursing Journal.
+Autum 2023,1(3)